marketplacer/PercentageMargin/README.md

 3) Create outlets for both your *subview* and its *superview* in the view controller.

 4) Finally, create the percentage-based constraint between the view or its superview.
-It can be done in viewDidLoad.
+It can be done in *viewDidLoad* method.
 In this example, we create a trailing constraint for 20% margin of the superview width.

 ```Swift
 override func viewDidLoad() {